getkub/workflow_automation/automated_workflows/workflows/00_basic_subworkflow/README.md

-## Custom Module for adding tag

-- Follow same structure as modules
+## Basic Workflow

+- Connects simple three sub-workflows
+- Outputs to a file